 Scarcely born.

-What Ariadne’s thread leads me
+What thread of Ariadne leads me

-The echo of my steps fades away as they fall.
+The echo of my steps fades away as they fall

 (In what dream

-What this child tied by the ankle
+Was this child bound by her ankle

-Like an entranced slave?)
+Like a spellbound slave?)

-Draws on the thread
+Presses on the thread,

 One by one